-(Note 23)

-2023 2022

-\$ \$

-Claims Liabilities 171,473,615 61,888,683
+2024 \$ 2023 \$ Claims liabilities 223,686,595 171,473,615

 The Company establishes liabilities for both reported claims and the adverse development thereof and claims which have been incurred but not reported and are expected to be reported within the provisions of the reinsurance contract.
 The Company also establishes provisions for discretionary experience rebates based upon expected underwriting profits.
 The amounts recorded in respect of the above are necessarily based on estimates and, while management believes that the amounts are adequate, the ultimate liability may be in excess of or less than the amounts provided.
 Below is a summary of the techniques used by management to estimate liability amounts in respect of the Company's reinsurance policies, along with a discussion of the uncertainties inherent in the estimation process.